UNC-Libraries/hy-c/README.md

   * Docker Desktop - https://docs.docker.com/desktop/mac/install/
   * Homebrew (package manager for Mac) - https://brew.sh/
   * (optional) If you use Atom, get the Dockerfile specific grammar (may need to restart Atom to see effect) `apm install language-docker`
-  * Mutagen-compose installed locally, used for speeding up file syncing between the host and guest systems. (on Mac, `brew install mutagen-io/mutagen/mutagen-compose`)
+  * Docker-compose installed locally, used for speeding up file syncing between the host and guest systems. (on Mac, `brew install docker-compose`)

 ##### First-time setup, or if you've cleaned up Docker images or volumes
 * If on an M1 Mac: check "Use the new Virtualization framework" and "Enable VirtioFS accelerated directory sharing" in the Docker Desktop "Experimental Features" settings